 WORLD CHAMPION & OLYMPIC RIDER

 Charlotte, also known as Lottie, is a talented dressage rider from England, based in the Netherlands at Van Olst Horses.
 Growing up on a big dressage yard, horses have always been a big part of her life.
 With great merits in her backpack, she has become a name to be reckoned with in major competitions and championships.
 In 2021, she won an Olympic Team bronze in Tokyo and a European Team Silver.
 In 2022 she was crowned the new dressage world champion after triumphing at the FEI World Championships in Herning, Denmark.
 If we are to guess, this is just the beginning for her.
-With her talent, determination and good horsemanship in mind, the future looks bright for Lottie and we are beyond proud to have her as a part of our team!
+With her talent, determination and good horsemanship in mind, the future looks bright for Lottie.

 - Age: 27 years (born February, 1996)